newton-c/newton-c.github.io/content/bayes_readinglist.md

 I've found this to be intuitive, without being overly mathy, while still being rigurours and covering a number of useful topics.
 The author has also made lectures freely availble [here](https://www.youtube.com/playlist?list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI).

+*Bayesian Methods in Political Science: Introduction to the Virtual Issue*

+by Jeff Gill

+The first ~2.5 pages provide a consice summary of how Bayesian methods compare to a likelihood approach, and how political science is Bayesian - even if political sciencets don't acknowledge it.

+*Political Analysis*, 2012, Vol.20(3), p.1-9

+*Bayesian Estimation and Inference: A User’s Guide*

+by Michael J. Zyphur and Frederick L. Oswald

+A concise summary of what Bayesian inference is, how it contrasts with frequentism, it's advantages, disadvantages, and how to apply it.

+*Journal of Management*, 2015, Vol.41(2), p.390-420

 ## More Advanced
 *[Data Analysis Using Regression and Multilevel/Hierarchical Models](http://www.stat.columbia.edu/~gelman/arm/)*